A Complete Guide on Stack Using Array in C

 3. Constant Time Operations

-Actions like push (insertion) and pop (deletion) can be done in constant time, O(1), if arrays are used, since these merely involve the addition or removal of elements from the end of the array.
-(Further details on this will be provided in the subsequent sections).
+Operations like push (insertion) and pop (deletion) can be performed in constant time, O(1), when using arrays, since these merely involve adding or removing elements from the end of the array.

 4. Ease of Access

-Direct access to the elements is done by means of an array and the indices that are used for the peek operation (viewing the top element) can be quite helpful here.
+Direct access to elements is achieved through array indices, which is particularly helpful for the peek operation (viewing the top element).

 5. Predictable Memory Allocation

-Since each array has a predetermined size, the allocation of memory is a very predictable one, which can be a great advantage in resource-constrained systems where memory handling is critical.
+Since each array has a predetermined size, memory allocation is very predictable, which can be a great advantage in resource-constrained systems where memory handling is critical.

 Advantages of Stack Using Array in C